phylum-dev/cli/docs/analyzing_dependencies.md

----
-title: Analyzing Dependencies
+# Analyzing Dependencies
-category: 6255e67693d5200013b1fa41
-hidden: false
----

-After setting up a Phylum [project](https://docs.phylum.io/docs/create_project), you can begin analysis by running:
+After setting up a Phylum [project](../knowledge_base/create_project.md), you can begin analysis by running:

 ```sh
 phylum analyze
 ```

-The default response will provide an overall summary result to indicate whether the [project's established policy](https://docs.phylum.io/docs/policy) has been met.
+The default response will provide an overall summary result to indicate whether the [project's established policy](../knowledge_base/policy.md) has been met.
 If there are still packages being processed, an incomplete status will be indicated.
 Any policy violations will be reported, along with a link to the complete report.

 ```shellsession
 ❯ phylum analyze